-And then you get refund requests, buyer’s remorse, info-products that never get used, bad reviews, complaints on forums… all the things that don’t help your business.
+And then you get refund requests, buyer’s remorse, info-products that never get used, bad reviews, complaints on forums… all the things that don’t help your business – or indeed your buyers.

-Selling something is fine – after all, we all like buying things and most people sell things that are worth buying.
+Selling something is fine – after all, we all like buying things and the majority of people sell things that are worth buying.

 But there’s a line between manipulating people based on fear, and helping people who want to buy make the decision to do so.